gpaschalidis/reachingfield/README.md

 To try ReachingField you can use any data you want.
 However, for our paper we use the grasping objects from GRAB dataset and the ReplicaGrasp dataset.

--Download first the GRAB object mesh (`.ply`) files from the [GRAB website](https://grab.is.tue.mpg.de/).
+- Download first the GRAB object mesh (`.ply`) files from the [GRAB website](https://grab.is.tue.mpg.de/).
--Download the ReplicaGrasp dataset from [here](https://github.com/purvaten/FLEX) -Create a data folder and paste inside the above datasets, so that they have the following structure
+- Download the ReplicaGrasp dataset from [FLEX github page](https://github.com/purvaten/FLEX)
+- Create a data folder and paste inside the above datasets, so that they have the following
+structure:

 ```bash
     reachingfield